lostdatum/Hangman-Game/README.md

 Game parameters may be configured in the 'config.py' module.
 This includes the list of words which may be randomly picked to be guessed.

+# Implementation

+The script uses functions from 'functions.py' module.
+The script may generate a savefile to store player scores.